Grant Seekers

 - Grant checks will be issued in November at our annual Grants Luncheon

-- All recipient organizations must submit a written final report to THCF at the conclusion of the program funded or twelve months from the date of the award.
+- All recipient organizations must complete a final report in the Grants Portal at the conclusion of the program funded or twelve months from the date of the award

 If your proposal proceeds through the first round of reviews, your agency may be asked if it is willing to host a site visit to discuss your grant proposals with our Youth Advisory Council members.
 This is entirely optional and will not affect final grant award decisions if you choose to decline.